 Techniques for speaking in public and making effective presentations will be introduced in the First Year Seminar and developed as an embedded skill in courses in General Education and through the various disciplines.
-Students will give three oral presentations in courses identified in the course descriptions and schedule of classes as satisfying the Oral Presentation Skills requirees may be taken as part of the General Education requirement or as part of st one must be upper level.
-This requirement may be fully satisfied by taking O 400, in place of the three courses required.
-For a list of all the courses, see ion' section under 'General Education'.
+Students will give three oral presentations in courses identified in the course descriptions and schedule of classes as satisfying the Oral Presentation Skills requirement.
+These courses may be taken as part of the General Education requirement or as part of the major and at least one must be upper level.
+This requirement may be fully satisfied by taking COM 203 or BUCO 400, in place of the three courses required.
+For a list of all the courses, see the 'Oral Presentation' section under 'General Education'.